Sans-kruti-Narlawar/OIBsip/README.md

-## Internship Task of Oasis InfoByte for Java Developement
+## Internship Task of Oasis InfoByte for Java Development